ShiftDock/backbone.ticker/README.md

 ## Usage

-Include `backbone.ticker.js` anywhere after you link backbone.js, then it's as simple as creating a new ticker with the options you want:
+Include `backbone.ticker.js` anywhere after you link `backbone.js`.
+Creating a simple ticker that calls an empty function every second is as easy as initializing a new ticker and starting it:

-    ticker = new Backbone.Ticker({ticker: function() { console.debug("Hello world!") }})
+    ticker = new Backbone.Ticker()

-and then starting it:

     ticker.start()

 Possible options are simply `interval` and `payload`, and these can even be changed while the ticker is running and they'll take effect on the next trigger.